PointPCA: Point Cloud Objective Quality Assessment Using PCA-Based Descriptors: Benchmarking setup

 State-of-the-art objective quality metrics are employed in our performance evaluation analysis for comparison purposes.
-In particular, we use the point-to-point, point-to-plane~\cite{Tian2017a} and plane-to-plane~\cite{Alexiou2018a} metrics, which are focused on geometry-only distortions.
-The color PSNR on Y channel, as well as the histogram-based metric on luminance~\cite{Viola2020a} (DistY) are recruited, assessing textural-only degradations.
-Finally, the joint point-to-distribution metric~\cite{Javaheri2021a} using logarithmic values, the PointSSIM~\cite{Alexiou2020a} applied on normal, curvature and luminance separately, the PCQM~\cite{Meynet2020a}, as well as the reduced reference PCM\_RR~\cite{Viola2020b} are also benchmarked.
+In particular, we use the point-to-point, point-to-plane~\cite{Tian2017a}, and color \acrshort{psnr} on luminance component, which are being used in the \acrshort{mpeg} standardization activities for point cloud compression.
+We also use the plane-to-plane~\cite{Alexiou2018a}, the joint point-to-distribution metric~\cite{Javaheri2021a} with logarithmic values, the BitDance~\cite{Diniz2021b}, the PointSSIM~\cite{Alexiou2020a} (on geometry, normal, curvature and luminance), the PCQM~\cite{Meynet2020a}, and the MPED~\cite{yang2023a}.